 This is something I get asked a lot and it’s a topic I love because the answer brings more understanding of the process and getting past some of the misconceptions we have about quality.

-Consistency: I’ve been working with coffee since 2007 and have been drinking it since it 1982!!!
+I’ve been working with coffee since 2007 and have been drinking it since it 1982!
 The C-word is always at the fore of people's lips.
-Whether we like it consistently bad or consistently good, it doesn’t matter, we like it consistent.
+Whether we like it bad or good, we like it consistent.

-When I started my first coffee shop and dived deeper into espresso I realised quickly that no matter how much I weighed, timed and counted everything I still wasn’t getting a consistent coffee from cup to cup.
+When I started my first coffee shop and dived deeper into espresso, I realised quickly that no matter how much I weighed, timed, and counted everything I still wasn’t getting consistent coffee from cup to cup.

 Keep in mind that at this stage in the story, I was by no means a savvy coffee taster and couldn’t taste then what I can now, but one thing was for sure, every cup was frustratingly different.

-This issue doesn’t only exist cup to cup but also from bag to bag as the same issue only expands throughout the chain.
+This issue doesn’t only exist cup-to-cup but also from bag-to-bag and sack-to-sack as the same issue only expands throughout the chain.
 I’ve heard over and over from cafes using blends that every kilo they open reacts differently and takes tedious babysitting.

 As a taster, it’s great fun and if it works it’s such a kick!
 But keep in mind that this is a blend of coffees that no cafe can afford to have on the bar on an ongoing basis, but work great for a special occasion or showcase where cup to cup consistency isn’t the name of the game.